kartverket/backstage-plugin-risk-scorecard-backend/MANUAL_RISC_CREATION.md

 ### 6. Verify in Backstage

-The RiSc should now appear in the Backstage UI as a draft.
+The RiSc should now appear in the Risc scorecard plugin.
 You can:
 - View and edit it through the UI
 - Create a pull request to publish it
 - Continue editing manually if needed